Prospecting lays the foundation for success in the commercial real estate industry.

 - Have been renovated or newly built within the last 20 years.

 - Have at least 100,000 square feet in building area.

-The above search even neglects the possibility to include filters for detailed debt and ownership characteristics.
+You can further narrow your search by including filters for detailed debt and ownership characteristics.

-For debt brokers, lender originators, or anyone else who would use debt filters, an example of a search might instead be industrial properties in Boston, MA, that:
+For debt brokers, lender originators, or anyone else who would use debt filters, you might instead search for industrial properties in Boston, MA, that: